-Small, nocturnal mammals, bats use echolocation to find their food.
+Small, nocturnal mammals, and bats use echolocation to find their food.
 They like to roost in groups, and their ability to fly allows them to gather in attics, chimneys, barns, and sheds.
 Since these spaces offer protection from the elements and access to insects, infestations are common.

 Bat Noises